vporton/join-proxy-rust/README.md

 # Join Proxy

 WARNING: It is a beta version that you can use, but no warranty for it to work well.

 Also be warned that there are some security drawbacks, that one can use to drain money from your cycles wallet (however, it is hard for a hacker, so you probably shouldn't worry).

+It has been tested positively in a real dapp ([Zon](https://docs.zoncircle.com)) to channel AI requests to both OpenAI and Pinecone.

 ## What it does